-To begin, head over to Clideo’s Video Cutter tool.
+Then head over to Clideo’s Video Cutter tool.

-Cut the Vimeo video if needed
+Cut the video as needed

 Once the Vimeo movie has been processed, you’ll be presented with the editing tools dashboard where you can do a number of things before you download the video from Vimeo to your iPhone.

 For instance, you can chop down the clip to a different length, if required.
 To do this, choose where you want your video to begin and end by moving the green sliders.
 If you want to be more specific, input the start and finish points in minutes and seconds via the time stamp boxes.

 Now you can opt to ‘Extract Selected’ or ‘Delete Selected’.
 Extracting will add a fade-in and fade-out for a more professional-looking transition effect by ticking the boxes while deleting will give you an option to crossfade the two remaining parts.